Guide for contractors

 Quick answer

-A Traffic Management Plan (TMP) in Malaysia is a regulatory document that describes how a construction or road-works project will manage vehicle and pedestrian traffic safely throughout the project duration.
-Required for any work that affects a public road.
-Approval authority depends on road type: JKR for federal/state roads, highway concessionaires (PLUS, LPT2, Litrak, Prolintas, KESAS, SPRINT) for tolled highways, local councils/DBKL for city roads, plus Polis Trafik deployment letter for any public-road work.
-Standards: ATJ 2C/85 (the foundational Malaysian arahan teknikal jalan) and JKR signage specifications.
-Typical approval timeline: 3–6 weeks.
+A TMP — short for Traffic Management Plan — is the regulatory document a Malaysian contractor must prepare and submit before any work that affects a public road can begin.
+A TMP describes how the project will move vehicles and pedestrians safely through or around the work zone for the entire project duration.
+Approval authority depends on road type: JKR for federal/state roads, highway concessionaires (PLUS, LPT2, Litrak, Prolintas, KESAS, SPRINT) for tolled highways, local councils/DBKL for city roads.
+Governing standards: ATJ 2C/85 (the foundational Malaysian arahan teknikal jalan) and JKR signage specifications.
 Key rejection reasons: missing traffic count data, inadequate sign-spacing geometry, no Emergency Response Team (ERT) plan.

 This guide is written by Muhibah Konsortium Holdings — a G7 CIDB-registered traffic management contractor based in Bandar Baru Bangi, Selangor.
-We have submitted, defended and managed hundreds of TMPs across federal roads, MRT/LRT works, MRT Corp guideway projects, and highway concessionaire works since 2002.
+We have designed, supported and run hundreds of TMPs across federal roads, MRT/LRT works, MRT Corp guideway projects, and highway concessionaire works since 2009.

 What you'll learn in this guide